sposam/ninjaTraining/README.md

-# ninjaTrainig
+# ninjaTraining
-Examples from The Javascript Ninja book
+Examples and exercises from The Javascript Ninja book by John Resig!